yvoronoy/m2install/README.md

 In order to deploy the customer dumps you need:

  * Put DB and code dumps to new directory
- * Goto to directory and run m2install
+ * Go to directory and run m2install

 ##How to install Magento 2 using GIT
 To install Magento 2 from git repository run m2install with --source git param